hotdaamn/asuswrt-merlin-wiki/IPv6-tunnelling.md

 For the second method, you will need to enable the [JFFS](https://github.com/RMerl/asuswrt-merlin/wiki/JFFS) partition.
 Once that's done, create a [wan-start](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) user script that will take care of updating HE with your current WAN IP.
 Here is an example script:

+NOTE: If your tunnel was made before 19th Jan 2014, you need to uncomment the second wget line in the script, and comment the first.
+That's because old tunnels need your md5'd password, and newer ones need the tunnel update key.

 ```
 #!/bin/sh
 #v1.40-rm3 Mar 24, 2012